bigbluebutton/bigbluebutton/docs/docs/support/troubleshooting.md

    * The default and fallback values are `auto`.

 For example:
-   * To set the number of workers to `cores`: `yq w -i /etc/bigbluebutton/bbb-webrtc-sfu/production.yml mediasoup.workers "cores"`
+   * To set the number of workers to `cores`: `yq -i '.mediasoup.workers = "cores"' /etc/bigbluebutton/bbb-webrtc-sfu/production.yml`

 #### mediasoup.dedicatedMediaTypeWorkers